TL;DR

 A Deep Dive into Life Insurance

 Life insurance is one of the most common forms of financial protection in the UK.
 Its purpose is straightforward: to ease the financial burden on your family should the worst happen.
-The payout can be a lifeline, ensuring your loved ones can maintain their standard of living without your income.
+The claim payment can be a lifeline, ensuring your loved ones can maintain their standard of living without your income.

 According to the Office for National Statistics (ONS), the median household disposable income in the UK is around £33,000 per year.
 Losing a significant contributor to that income can have a devastating impact, making life insurance a cornerstone of responsible financial planning for anyone with dependents.